 Though I get great ideas from other travel writers who have been all over the world and can share ideas for a destination, I still have to map everything out once I arrive.

-We didn't have plans to rent a car in Amsterdam, so I had some planning to do.
-There are a lot of things to do in Holland, but how to get around without a car?
+We didn’t have plans to rent a car in Amsterdam, so I had some planning to do.
+It’s a walkable city, and we had been researching the best food in Amsterdam, so that would be no problem.

 By the way, a great way to see this region of the world is through a river cruise.
 A few years ago we took our daughters on a Viking Rhine River Cruise.